HalfCentaurHalfHorse/Data-Visualization-/Project3.md

 `Flipper Length` and `Body Mass`, or between `Delta 15 N` and `Delta 13 C`.

-1. Experiment with using color to separate factor levels of the factor variables (one at a time, not in the same graph).
+b.
+Experiment with using color to separate factor levels of the factor
+    variables (one at a time, not in the same graph).
 Include the plot which shows the most distinct clusters.
 Briefly describe how the clusters differ from each other.
 (The factor variable should not be